Iamtactless/blackjet-take-home-assignment/README.md

 - All bookings are round trips
 - Empty seat bookings are automatically confirmed
 - Maximum 2 pets allowed per flight
+- Pets are seated in the luggage area, so you don't have to care about reserving seats for pets

 ### Pet Booking Rules